jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

 -----------

 Local rules can be defined on the command line or in a configuration file.
-If they are defined in both locations, the configuration will have precedence.
+If they are defined in both locations, the configuration will take precedence.

 rule
 ----